Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 [Integrations](/integrations/overview.md) are not currently supported.

+### Increment and Decrement endpoints are deprecated

+You probably didn't know these existed though, right?

 ### You may experience cold starts in different regions

 Cold starts currently add around 400ms to service a request.
 We are building out a solution to this issue but whilst the